aspose-psd/Aspose.PSD-API-References/english/net/aspose.psd.fileformats.psd.layers.layerresources.strokeresources/vscgresource/items/_index.md

 {{< psd/tize >}}
 ## VscgResource.Items property

-Gets or sets the structure items.
+Gets or sets the array of structure items. **Warning:** The `Items` array values must match with the `KeyForData` property, which determines the type of fill settings stored in the structures within `Items`.

 ```csharp
 public OSTypeStructure[] Items { get; }